Services and Schedule for Internal Medicine Referrals with Dr. Blount

 It’s good to *not* allow your pet to urinate on the way in, in case we need a urine sample.
 If we do not need urine, you can walk your pet as soon as we are finished with the appointment, for their comfort.

 Dr. Blount cannot consult with any client until she examines the pet.
-Many owners will want to talk with me before they come, and this is not possible.
-It is unlawful for me to give any medical advice to a pet owner for an animal I have not examined.
-Of course, phone calls are fine for patients we have seen before, and any veterinarian is welcome to contact me for a consultation on any animal they have examined by e-mailing me at firstname.lastname@example.org.
+Many owners will want to talk with her before they come, and this is not possible.
+It is unlawful for Dr. Blount to give any medical advice to a pet owner for an animal she has not examined.
+Of course, phone calls are fine for patients we have seen before, and any veterinarian is welcome to contact her for a consultation on any animal they have examined by e-mailing her at firstname.lastname@example.org.

 Some of the outpatient diagnostic services that we provide include: